jsimplicio/jsimplicio.github.io/_posts/2016-8-24-shop-owner-earnings-summary-dashboard.md

 ---
 layout: post
-title:  "Shop owner earnings summary"
+title:  "Shop owner earnings summary dashboard"
 date:   2016-08-24
 categories: product design
 hero_image: "/../assets/images/8-24-2016-hero.png"
-hero_color: "#0298FF"
+hero_color: "#007CCE"
 ---
 I designed a proposal for an upcoming earnings dashboard, where shop owners can see a summary of their sales activity.